hikarisaotom/HackerDigest/README.md

 ## Demo 🚀

 ## OffLine Data Saving 📲
-The app implements an offline functionality model where news article information and their related data are cached locally on the user's device using local storage.
-This approach ensures that once the information is synchronized, it is stored locally for future use in case of no internet connection.
-This not only provides users with access to the news articles even when offline.
+The app implements offline functionality by caching news article information locally on the user's device.
+This ensures access to articles even without an internet connection, improving both user experience and performance.

 ## Known Issues
-- Push notifications might not work properly on simulators/emulators.
-Test on a real device for full functionality.
+- Push notifications might not function correctly on simulators.
+Use a physical device for full functionality.
-- Low test coverage due to incompatibility with some libraries.
+- Some libraries used in the project are not fully compatible with Jest, reducing automated test coverage.

 ## Future Enhancements
-- Implement more advanced filtering for
+- Implement advanced filtering for notifications based on article tags.
-- notifications based on article tags.
+- Add user authentication to save preferences and favorites across devices.
-- Add user authentication for saving preferences and favorites across devices.
+- Enhance UI/UX design for a smoother and more intuitive experience.
-- Enhance UI/UX design for a smoother experience.
+- Enhance dependency imports into modules